Denis Kearney: Workingmen's Party leader

 That same year, Kearney entered into the public arena when he challenged a city-backed monopoly on carting and hauling.
 As part of this effort he helped to start a loosely organized association of laborers, which within a year's time grew into the Workingmen's Party of California.
 For several years the Workingmen's Party would provide a forum for Kearney to speak before growing crowds of unemployed people in San Francisco.
 At first his speeches focused on uniting the poor and the working class while attacking the greed of big business, especially the railroads.
 He thought of himself as a "workingman's advocate", although he remained highly critical of unions throughout his life and frequently denounced strikes.

 Hubert Bancroft, author in the late 1880s of an influential history of California, considered the Workingmen's Party to be "ignorant Irish rabble, even though that rabble sometimes paraded the streets as a great political party."
 Kearney's Irish immigrant background made him subject to frequent accusations that he was a foreign agitator.
 Middle class critics, fearful of Kearney's radical rhetoric and pledges, questioned whether Irish immigrants—embodied by Kearney—should have the right to dictate social policy in San Francisco.
-As The Argonaut, the newspaper founded and published by the former Attorney General of California, Frank Pixley, noted:
+The Argonaut, the newspaper founded and published by the former Attorney General of California, Frank Pixley, said:

 When an organization, composed almost entirely of aliens, who are themselves here by the sufferance of a generous hospitality, band themselves together in defiance of the law to drive out a class, who, however objectionable, have the same legal rights as themselves, it is an act of insolent audacity that ought to move the indignation of every honest man.